astral-sh/ruff/CONTRIBUTING.md

 To define the violation, start by creating a dedicated file for your rule under the appropriate rule linter (e.g., `crates/ruff/src/rules/flake8_bugbear/rules/abstract_base_class.rs`).
 That file should contain a struct defined via `#[violation]`, along with a function that creates the violation based on any required inputs.
-(Many of the existing examples live in `crates/ruff/src/violations.rs`, but we're looking to place new rules in their own files.)

 To trigger the violation, you'll likely want to augment the logic in `crates/ruff/src/checkers/ast.rs`, which defines the Python AST visitor, responsible for iterating over the abstract syntax tree and